-Remember, having a smaller home is more affordable than upgrading before you are ready or before you need it.
-Lowering your expenses will give you more financial flexibility and help you better meet your financial goals.
+Remember, having a smaller home is more affordable than upgrading before you are ready or need it.
+Lowering your expenses will give you more financial flexibility and help you meet your financial goals better.

 Determine How Much Cash You Need, Then Invest the Rest

 It’s good to keep some cash liquid.
-This is important for your emergency fund and for paying for any short-term needs.
-But if you want to make money, you must invest it, not keep it in a savings account.
+This is important for your emergency fund and paying for any short-term needs.
+But to make money, you must invest it, not keep it in a savings account.

 Even the best online savings accounts only offer a little over 1% interest.
 That’s fine for the money you might need quick access to (your emergency fund), but it won’t make you a millionaire or help you grow your wealth.